Hydroquinone

 Do not use Licostrata if a dark coloration is observed, even if it is within the expiration date.

-Do not use this medication after the expiration date that appears on the packaging and on the tube, after CAD.
+Do not use this medication after the expiration date shown on the packaging and tube, after CAD.
 The expiration date is the last day of the month indicated.

-Medications should not be thrown down the drains or in the trash.
-Dispose of the packaging and medications you no longer need at the PHARMACY TAKE-BACK POINT.
+Medications should not be thrown down the drain or into the trash.
+Deposit the packaging and medications you no longer need at the pharmacy's SIGRE point.
 If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-In this way, you will help protect the environment.
+This will help protect the environment.

-Licostrata is presented in the form of a transparent gel with a light alcoholic odor, in 30-gram tubes.
+Licostrata is presented as a transparent gel with a slight alcoholic odor, in 30-gram tubes.

 Barrio Solía 30